Browns star running back Nick Chubb carted off with left knee injury vs. Steelers

 Chubb suffered a serious injury to the same knee in 2015 while in college at Georgia — a dislocation with three torn ligaments.
 Like the previous injury, the one Monday night was difficult to watch, and ESPN declined to show replays of the play where he was hurt.

+Chubb missed the second half of his sophomore year after getting hurt against Tennessee but returned to top 1,000 yards rushing in both 2016 and 2017.
+He was a second-round pick by the Browns in 2018.

+Over the last six years, he’s been one of the few constants for the Browns, averaging over 1,250 yards rushing a season for a team that has slowly emerged as a contender in the AFC North.

-He was replaced by Jerome Ford, who scored on a 3-yard reception immediately after Chubb's exit.
-Ford then rushed for a 2-point conversion to put the Browns ahead 11-7.
+Jerome Ford, Chubb's replacement, scored on a 3-yard reception immediately after Chubb's exit and then ran for a 2-point conversion to put the Browns ahead 11-7.
+Pittsburgh led 16-14 at halftime.

 AP NFL: https://apnews.com/hub/nfl